burnpiro/erdem.pl/content/posts/2020/2020-07-evolution-of-elm/evolution-of-elm.md

 </figure>

 There are three types of ELM-AE:
-- Compresion.
-Higher dimentional input space to lower dimentional hidden layer (less hidden nodes than input).
+- Compression.
+Higher-dimensional input space to the lower-dimensional hidden layer (less hidden nodes than input).
 - Equal representation.
-Data dimentionality remains the same (same number of nodes in hidden and input)
+Data dimensionality remains the same (same number of nodes in hidden and input)
 - Sparsing.
-Lower dimentional input space to higher dimentional hidden layer (more hidden nodes than input)
+Lower-dimensional input space to the higher-dimensional hidden layer (more hidden nodes than input)

 There are two main differences between standard ELMs and ELM-AE.
-First one is that ELM-AE is unsupervised.
-As an output we're using the same vectors as input.
-Second thing is that weights in ELM-AE are orthogonal, the same goes for bias in hidden layer.
-This is important because ELM-AE is used to create deep version of ELMs.
+The first one is that ELM-AE is unsupervised.
+As an output, we're using the same vectors as input.
+Second thing is that weights in ELM-AE are orthogonal, the same goes for bias in the hidden layer.
+This is important because ELM-AE is used to create a deep version of ELMs.

 ### [MLELM (2013)][elm-ae]